pmachapman/ungroup/README.md

 # Ungroup

-A group file extractor written in C
+A group file extractor written in C for build engine games.

 ## Usage